barseghyanartur/jsphinx/README.rst

    :lines: 3-11

 However, we also understand the importance of the broader context.
-For that we the ``:download:`` directive, which allows us to create a downloadable link to a file (the same file we already included into the documentation using ``:literalinclude:``).
+For that we use the ``:download:`` directive, which allows us to create a downloadable link to a file (the same file we already included into the documentation using ``:literalinclude:``).
 By that we ensure that those interested in the complete code can easily access it.